lmos-ai/lmos-website/docs/architecture/overview.md

 ### 2. Agent Registry

-The Agent Registry is reusing the Kubernetes Service registry and serves as a centralized hub for storing and managing AI agents' metadata enabling agent discovery and collaboration.
+The **Agent Registry** is reusing the Kubernetes Service registry and serves as a centralized hub for storing and managing AI agents' metadata enabling agent discovery and collaboration.

 ### 3&4.
 LMOS Runtime

-The LMOS Runtime orchestrates collaboration between multiple AI agents, similar to how an OS manages processes and assigns tasks.
+The **LMOS Runtime** orchestrates collaboration between multiple AI agents.
+For now the Runtime can only forward a task to one specific agent, but the supported collaboration modes can be enhanced over time.

-It is a component designed to manage and route conversations to the most suitable agents based on their capabilities.
-It leverages the LMOS Operator and LMOS Router to dynamically resolve and route user queries to the appropriate agents.
+The component is designed to manage and route tasks to the most suitable agents based on their capabilities.
+It leverages the LMOS Operator and LMOS Router to dynamically resolve and distribute tasks to the appropriate agents.
 This project extends the functionalities of the original lmos-operator and lmos-router by integrating them into a cohesive runtime environment.

-The LMOS Runtime directs user queries to an agent based on its capabilities.
-It fetches the list of all installed agents applicable to the tenant and channel from lmos-operator, and uses lmos-router to dynamically resolve the most appropriate agent for each query.
-The user queries are then forwarded to the selected agent, and the response is returned to the client.
+The LMOS Runtime fetches the channel routings created by the LMOS Operator, and uses LMOS Router to dynamically resolve the most appropriate agent for each task.
+The task is then forwarded to the selected agent, and the response is returned to the client.

 #### Key Aspects:
-- **Collaborative Multi-Agent Management**: Ensures agents collaborate to resolve complex customer queries.
+- **Collaborative Multi-Agent Management**: Ensures agents collaborate to resolve complex tasks.
 - **Capability-Based Task Assignment**: Dynamically assigns tasks to the most capable agents based on their registered capabilities.
-- **Integration with LMOS Router**: The Runtime works closely with the Router to manage agent task assignments and memory sharing.
+- **Integration with LMOS Operator and Router**: The Runtime works closely with the Operator and Router to manage agent task assignments and memory sharing.

 ### 5. LMOS Router

-The **LMOS Router** acts as the traffic controller for user queries, ensuring they are routed to the agent with the most relevant capabilities.
+The **LMOS Router** is a vital component of the LMOS architecture.
+It utilizes agent metadata to identify the most suitable agent for a given task based on their capabilities.
+The Router supports three methods:

 #### Matching Techniques:
-- **LLM-Based Approach**: Uses a language model to understand the semantics of the user query and intelligently match it to agents.
+- **LLM-based approach:** Uses a language model to understand and match a task with agent capabilities.
-- **Vector-Based Approach**: Uses vector embeddings (e.g., cosine similarity) to compute the closeness between a query and agent capabilities for fast, large-scale matching.
+- **Vector-based approach:** Uses semantic similarity to find the most suitable agent for a task.
+- **Hybrid approach:** Extracts abstract requirements from the query using an LLM and then searches for an agent using semantic similarity.

 ### 6. LMOS Operator

-The **LMOS Operator** is a Kubernetes operator designed to dynamically resolve Channel requirements based on the capabilities of installed Agents within a Kubernetes cluster (environment).
+The **LMOS Operator** is a Kubernetes operator which extends the Kubernetes Control plane with new custom resource definitions.

-A “Channel” refers to a digital interface that enables communication between an AI system and its users.
-Channels can be diverse, such as web, mobile apps, IVR systems, or messaging platforms, each potentially requiring different sets of capabilities.

-For instance, a web channel might need a comprehensive set of customer support capabilities, while an IVR channel might only start with a subset of the customer support capabilities.
-Additionally, the LMOS Operator supports advanced deployment strategies like canary releases, allowing new Agent capabilities to be rolled out gradually to a subset of users within a Channel.

-The LMOS Operator enables defining which capabilities should be provided through channels and dynamically resolves which Agents are providing these capabilities.
-This dynamic resolution ensures that the right capabilities are always available in the Kubernetes cluster (environment).

 #### Key Features:
 - **Dynamic Capability Resolution**: The Operator dynamically resolves which agents have the required capabilities for specific channels (e.g., web, mobile, IVR).